Red-H00d-1/CyberDocAI-RAG/README.md

-Of course.
 Let's get this running on your local machine.
 The setup involves running the Python backend server and then accessing the web interface through your browser.

 Here is a step-by-step guide: